tomokawaguchi/minesweeper/README.md

 **1. Selecting random pair of coordinate**

 At the beginning of the game, I have written a logic to set up random 10 pair of coordinates that will be used for coordinates of mines in 10 x 10 grids field.
-These are sstored in 2D int array (`new int[10][2]`). `generateRandomMineCoordinate()` ensures that not only generates 10 pairs of coordinates but also these are all unique to each other.
+These are stored in 2D int array (`new int[10][2]`). `generateRandomMineCoordinate()` ensures that not only generates 10 pairs of coordinates but also these are all unique to each other.

 **2. Assigning a number of mines surrounded in each Cell class**